yenyang/BetterBulldozer/BetterBulldozer/LongDescription.md

 * Icon to EXCLUSIVELY target Net-Lanes and Net-Lane-Geometry prefabs with the bulldozer such as interconnected fences, interconnected hedges, linear street markings.
 You cannot create these in-game without EDT Mod.
 * Automatically manages the "Show Markers" DevUI option while plopping, drawing, and bulldozing applicable objects and networks.
 * Opt-in option to automatically remove manicured grass surfaces during placement or spawning.
-* Opt-in option to automatically remove fences and hedges after placement, spawning, and updating. (still visible during placement and while moving)
+* Opt-in option to automatically remove fences and hedges after placement, spawning, updating, and when a save is loaded. (still visible during placement and while moving).
+Intended for players who want to draw their own fences everywhere and do not want to delete them from each asset.
-* Opt-in option to automatically remove branding objects and advertisements after placement, spawning, and updating. (still visible during placement and while moving)
+* Opt-in option to automatically remove branding objects and advertisements after placement, spawning, updating, and when a save is loaded. (still visible during placement and while moving).
+Intended for players who do not want any branding objects anywhere and may want control over where and when they occur.
 * Remove Sub-Elements Tool Mode See Below.
+* Options menu button to restore fences and hedges that were automatically removed.
+This restoration takes time.
+* Options menu button to restore branding objects and adverstisements that were automatically removed.
+This restoration takes time.
+* Options menu button to remove all manicured grass surfaces from buildings.

 ## Remove Sub-Elements Tool Mode
 Removes props, trees, decals, fences, hedges, sub-buildings, extensions, and networks from assets.
 This tool can break connectivity within assets.
 Some elements are more safe to remove such as: props, trees, decals, fences, hedges, and sub-buildings.
 Some elements are less safe to remove such as: networks and extensions.
 You can prohibit removing those in the settings.